From the Philippines to the AntiWar Movement in the U.S.

 I don’t know if we can do anything about it, but we need to question, we need to question our government about why we do some things.
 We need to know why we are there, what we are trying to save—anywhere, even our involvement in the Middle East.
 We need to question our purpose.
 That you cannot just be a follower; you need to know where you’re going.
 Again, it sounds a little altruistic, and it is, but what else can you do?
 What else can you do?

 Flordelis L. Oania, known as Deli, was born on July 7th, 1952 into a Catholic family and grew up in a small farming community in the Ilocos region of the Philippines.
 In 1963, Deli’s family immigrated to Hawaii in groups—first her mother, father, and youngest brother left, then six months later Deli and her younger sister departed.
 Upon arrival in the United States, Deli’s cultural assimilation process was a challenging one, burdened by language barriers and foreign stereotypes.
 Nevertheless, she managed to excel in school and applied to Cal Berkeley herself, earning a spot and scholarship there.
+She also attended Holy Names College in Oakland where she earned a degree in history.
 By the time Deli entered college, she became more aware of the violence in Vietnam, particularly the uncovering of the My Lai Massacre in 1969, overall viewing the war as an intrusion to Vietnam’s sovereignty.
 Like many of her friends and other college students, Deli joined the antiwar sentiment by participating in peaceful demonstrations against U.S. involvement in the Vietnam War.
 While it was hard to identify herself as American, Deli did so because her brother participated in a medical unit for the U.S. during the war in Vietnam.
 Later, Deli joined the Peace Corps representing the United States on a small island, called Marinduque, where she trained teachers and participated in projects with the sole purpose of forging friendships with the local islanders.
 Deli returned home in 2017 and has traveled back every year since.
 This is her Vietnam War story.